dotnet/docs/docs/framework/wpf/app-development/wpf-windows-overview.md

 > [!NOTE]
 > An application can be configured to shut down automatically when either the main application window closes (see <xref:System.Windows.Application.MainWindow%2A>) or the last window closes.
 For details, see <xref:System.Windows.Application.ShutdownMode%2A>.

- While a window can be explicitly closed through mechanisms provided in the non-client and client areas, a window can also be implicitly closed as a result of behavior in other parts of the application or [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)], including the following:
+ While a window can be explicitly closed through mechanisms provided in the non-client and client areas, a window can also be implicitly closed as a result of behavior in other parts of the application or Windows, including the following:

 - A user logs off or shuts down Windows.